huangli712/iQIST/docs/src/ch03/recipes.md

 * [Standard Input Files](../ch04/input.md) // Input stuffs for CT-HYB quantum impurity solvers.
 * [Standard Input Files](../ch04/choose.md) // Input stuffs for atomic eigenvalue problem solver.

+!!! tip

+    We have developed a graphic user interface for the iQIST software package, namely ZenGui, which can be used to generate the essential input file (i.e., *solver.ctqmc.in*) for CT-HYB quantum impurity solver.
+See [ZenGui](https://github.com/huangli712/ZenGui) for more details.
 ---

 ### Let's Go.